filamentphp/filament/packages/forms/docs/03-fields.md

 ### Autofocusing

 Most fields will be autofocusable.
-Ideally, you should aim for the first significant field in your form to be autofocused for the best user experience.
+Typically, you should aim for the first significant field in your form to be autofocused for the best user experience.

 ```php
 use Filament\Forms\Components\TextInput;